Skip to content

 • Current OTP grantees need not re-apply.

-• The application is available in both English and Spanish.
+• The application will be available in both English and Spanish.

 I am very grateful for the scholarship as it helped me take a step forward.
 It was really a big step forward.
 And I want to keep going, I want to reach my goal, I want to stay organic for a better world.